ibmverse/verse-developer/_tutorials/tutorial-business_card.markdown

 ---
 [//]: # (Copyright IBM Corp.
-2016  All Rights Reserved.)
+2016.
+All Rights Reserved.)

 layout: tutorial
-title:  "How to contribute an action contribution to business card"
+title:  "How to add an action contribution to business card"
 categories: tutorial_action_ext
 ---

 ### {{page.title}}

-This tutorial will guide you through on how to compose an action contribution which will contribute a action to "__business card view__".
-By clicking the contributed action, a web application with a specific URL parameter will be loaded in a separate window.
+This tutorial guides you through the process of creating action contribution that displays on the business card in Verse.
+When a user clicks the action button, a web application loads in a separate window.

-### Step 1, download and [Install the Verse Developer Chrome Extension][1]
+### Step 1.
+[Install the Verse Developer Chrome Extension][1]

-### Step 2, compose a widget configuration to the manifest file
+### Step 2.
+Add a new widget configuration to the widget.json manifest file.

-The manifest file is configred to widget.json by the [Verse Developer Chrome Extension][2], open it from your local file system, and insert the following configuration as the first widget of the manifest.
+This tutorial uses the __widget.json__ file, located in the /src folder of the extracted toolkit.
+Open the file and insert the following configuration as the first widget in the manifest, making changes to the properties as described below the sample code.

 ```
   {